Rajgir, meaning the abode of Gods, is a town in Nalanda district about 93 km southeast of Patna.

-The city is divided in to two parts.
-The fortified part is surrounded by seven hills and the other part was established by King Bimbisara’s son, Ajatshatru.
+Rajgir is divided into two parts: one which is fortified and surrounded by seven hills and the other, which is believed to have been founded by King Bimbisara’s son, Ajatshatru.

-King Jarasandh it is believed was slain by Bheem in a wrestling match.
-A wrestling arena known as Jarasandh’s Akhada stands at the place where it is believed the wrestling match took place.
+King Jarasandha was slain by Bhima in an epic wrestling match.
+An arena known as Jarasandha’s Akhada stands at the place where it is believed the wrestling match took place.

-Along with the Mahabharat, the town has been mentioned in ancient scriptures of the Jains and Buddhists as well as in diaries of Buddhist travellers who visited the region during the Mauryan era.
+Besides the Mahabharata, the town has also been mentioned in ancient scriptures of the Jains and Buddhists as well as in diaries of Buddhist travelers who visited the region during the Mauryan era.

 The ropeway can be used to reach the Vishwa Shanti Stupa.
 A ride on the ropeway provides amazing views of the town and the Shanti Stupa itself.
 The ropeway can take only one person at a time.

 The hot springs, known for their medicinal values and religious value, are popular among pilgrims and tourists.
-There town is surrounded by hills all around which give numerous opportunities to go trekking.
+The town is surrounded by hills all around which provide numerous trekking opportunities.

-There are a few temples and Maniyar Math that is dedicated to Mani Naag, the local deity.
-There are other places of interest in the town like Bimbisar’s Jail which was built by Ajatshatru to imprison his father.
+There are a few temples you can visit like the Maniyar Math that is dedicated to Mani Naag, the local deity.
+There are some other places of interest in the town including Bimbisar’s Jail which was built by Ajatshatru to imprison his father.

 The average minimum and maximum temperature of Rajgir is as given below.
 The best time to visit Rajgir is also specified.